Increase ROAS by Using Algorithmic (Look-Alike) Models in Audience Manager

 Also, when using Adobe Analytics events to create traits, there is a major gotcha that you need to keep in mind, so that you don't collect more users than you should into the trait.
 Watch the following video for the big reveal. :)

 NOTE: In the video above, the example that I show assumes that you have Adobe Analytics.
 Obviously, this may not be the case.
 If you have Google Analytics (GA), we have a module that you can use to send data into AAM (see the documentation ), and if your conversion activity on your site is sent to AAM by GA, then you can create your conversion trait from that.
-If you have a different Analytics solution (or no analytics solution), you can still send in data to AAM via our DIL code and the submit function, etc. (see the documentation ).
+If you have a different analytics solution (or no analytics solution), you can still send in data to AAM via our DIL code and the submit function, etc. (see the documentation ).
 Then create the conversion trait based on the data sent when the conversion activity is performed on the site.

 After completing the steps above, we are now ready to create an Algorithmic (Look-alike) Model.
-As we are setting up the model, we will use the conversion trait as our base trait (key visitors who we want to duplicate), and we will use the enabled 3rd party data stream as our pool of people to pull from.
+As we are setting up the model, we will use the conversion trait as our base trait (key visitors who we want to duplicate), and we will use the enabled third party data stream as our pool of people to pull from.

 An Important Best Practice

 When creating the algorithmic model in Audience Manager, obviously we want the model to be as effective as possible.
 As the model is considering all of the traits that the members of your base trait/segment are part of, it doesn’t help the model if ALL of the people are in a trait/segment.
 Therefore, if you have any super generic traits (like everyone who went to your site, or everyone who has received any ad from you, etc.), make sure that the data source that they belong to is NOT included in the data sources in your model.
-In this article’s use case, it’s unlikely that you would, because we are focusing on looking at 3rd party data for our new look-alikes, but it’s worth mentioning anyway, and applies to ALL of your algorithmic models.
+In this article’s use case, it’s unlikely that you would, because we are focusing on looking at third party data for our new look-alikes, but it’s worth mentioning anyway, and applies to ALL of your algorithmic models.

 Creating an Algorithmic Trait